 Our Bridging Theory & Practice symposiums facilitate in-depth conversations between global leaders on pressing issues such as violent extremism, peace operations, and transitional justice.
-We invite top policymakers, practitioners, and experts – from research institutions, multilaterals, governments, and NGOs around the world – to share expertise and generate policy recommendations on issues related to women, peace and security.
+We invite top policymakers, practitioners, and academics from around the world to share expertise and generate policy recommendations on issues related to women, peace and security.
 Each convening results in a publication or resource that can inform policy and practice, highlight new thinking or important trends, identify challenges, and map solutions.

 Women and De-Radicalization